lioc7381/pharmacy-management-system/docs/front-end-spec/user-flows.md

 ### Edge Cases & Error Handling:

-*   **Invalid File:** If the user selects a file that is not a supported image format (JPG, PNG) or exceeds the size limit (5MB), the app will display an inline error message immediately upon selection, preventing an upload attempt.
+Error handling is centralized around the server's response after an upload attempt.
+The client application does not perform pre-upload validation on file type or size.

-*   **Upload Failure:** If the upload fails due to a network error or a server issue, a clear, non-dismissible message will appear (e.g., "Upload Failed.
-Please check your connection and try again.") with a "Retry" button.
+*   **Upload Failure:** If the upload fails for any reason, a clear, non-dismissible message will appear with a "Retry" button.
+This single failure state covers multiple scenarios:
+    *   **Network Error:** The device is offline or has an unstable connection.
+    *   **Server-Side Validation Error:** The server rejects the file (e.g., "Invalid file type.
+Please upload a JPG or PNG." or "File is too large.
+Please limit to 5MB.").
+    *   **Server Issue:** A general server error occurred during processing.
+    The message will be user-friendly (e.g., "Submission Failed.
+Please check your connection or file and try again.") and the "Retry" button will return the user to the image preview screen (Step H).
 *   **User Cancels:** If the user cancels the image selection process, they are returned to the "Submit Prescription" screen without any change.
 *   **Authentication Error:** If the user's session has expired, the app will prevent the submission and gracefully redirect them to the login screen with an explanatory message.